 The Trust entered into a Property Management Agreement with FCPI, an entity related to certain Trustees and Management of the Trust.
-On September 1, 2017, the Property Management Agreement was amended to change the Property Manager from FCPI to FCPM.
+On September 1, 2017, the Property Management Agreement was amended to change the Property Manager from FCPI to FCPM and on August 12, 2021 the Property Management Agreement was amended to extend the term.
 The term of the contract is initially ten years and automatically renews for successive ten year periods.